 What gets converted:

-• Outline is logically segmented into pages using section headers from your outline document.
-The outline is then inserted as page instructions.
+The outline is logically segmented into pages using section headers from your outline document.

 When to use this method: